 As an example, I recommend staying in Funchal, the island’s capital city and from where you can explore the island’s Southern attractions; followed by somewhere in north of the island such as São Vicente, where the landscape is more rugged and wild.

-These two locations compliment each other perfectly by their contrasts.
-They enable you to enjoy the cultural and gastronomic attractions of the city, followed by the charm and peacefulness of a small village atmosphere set within nature.
+These two contrasting places mix city life with nature.
+You can enjoy the cultural and gastronomic attractions of the capital, followed by the charm and peacefulness of a small village atmosphere set within nature.

 Looking for more hiking routes in Madeira?